Grauwdy/TrafficInspectioninVM/README.md

 <img src="https://i.imgur.com/2JQawfN.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-Within Wireshark, I filtered for ICMP (Internet Control Message Protocol) traffic and opened PowerShell to execute a command called ping.
-Ping utilizes ICMP, which is used by devices in a network to communicate problems within data transmition.
-I used ping to see if I can communicate with the Ubuntu VM using its private IP address and with google.com.
-Afterwards, I used a perpetual ping to the Ubuntu VM in order to see how network security groups work.
-I executed the perpetual ping with the command: ping -t (ip address).
+Once Wireshark was downloaded and installed, I went ahead and filtered for ICMP traffic.
+Opened up Powershell and executed a Ping from VM1 (Windows) to VM2 (Ubuntu) using its Private IP within the Virtual network.
+Since Ping uses the ICPM protocol it is a very commononly use command when someone is trying to diagnose an issue with data transmission.
+Once I confirmed the Ping Request was successful, I initiated a constant ping with Ping -t (IP Address) to the Ubuntu VM in order to experiment with Network Security Groups within Azure.
 </p>
 <br />